OpenG2P/openg2p-documentation/deployment/base-infrastructure/wireguard-bastion/install-wireguard-app-and-activate-tunnel.md

 The guide here provides steps to install WireGuard app on Android device and to activate the tunnel.
 This app allows users to create an encrypted VPN for secure communication.

-## Pre-requisites
+## Prerequisites

-The pre-requisites to install WireGuard on Android device are:
+The prerequisites to install WireGuard on Android device are:

 1. A user must have an Android Phone.
 2. Before proceeding with the installation, obtain the WireGuard conf file from a System Administrator.